Fillmore East: Notable acts

 Among the notable acts to play the Fillmore East was Jimi Hendrix.
 His album Band of Gypsys was recorded live on New Year's Day 1970.
 British blues-rock trio Cream played the Fillmore East when it was called the "Village Theater" on September 20 & 23, 1967.
-On Saturday, February 15, Chuck Berry took the stage as headliner with Johnny Winter (billed simply as "Winter"), British blues-rock band Savoy Brown, and Aorta as the supporting acts.
-It was a treat for New Yorkers to see the legend at their beloved Fillmore East.
-The evening's shows were noteworthy not only for Berry's knock-'em-dead sets, with Reality Sandwich, a NYC rock band, superbly laying down the beat, but also for the rare four-act bill.
+On Saturday, February 15, 1969, Chuck Berry was headliner with Johnny Winter (billed simply as "Winter"), British blues-rock band Savoy Brown, and Aorta as the supporting acts.
 The following weekend, February 21–22, 1969, The Mothers of Invention, Buddy Miles Express, and Chicago played on the same bill.
 The Kinks played October 17 & 18, 1969, supported by the Bonzo Dog Band.
 Ike & Tina Turner played on January 9 & 10, 1970, supported by Fats Domino.

 John Lennon and Yoko Ono sat in with Frank Zappa and the Mothers of Invention at the theater on June 6, 1971.
 The Allman Brothers Band played so many shows at Fillmore East that they were sometimes called "Bill Graham's house band"; additionally, the Grateful Dead played a total of 43 concerts at the theater from June 1968 through April 1971.
 Jefferson Airplane performed thirty-six shows (with member group Hot Tuna performing an additional four shows) and Taj Mahal played eight shows at the venue, while Crosby, Stills, Nash and Young did four shows in September 1969 and six performances in June 1970.
 Led Zeppelin made four appearances in early 1969, opening for Iron Butterfly.
 Amateur film footage of their January 31 performance can be viewed at the Led Zeppelin website.

 The Joshua Light Show, headed by Joshua White, was an integral part of many performances, with its psychedelic art lighting on a backdrop behind many live bands.
 From the summer of 1970, the Pig Light Show, under the direction of Marc L. Rubinstein, performed at the theater, becoming the de facto house light show.

 National Educational Television taped a show on September 23, 1970, for broadcast.
 It featured The Byrds, Elvin Bishop Group, Albert King, Sha Na Na, Van Morrison with psychedelic light show by Joe's Lights (what The Joshua Light Show became known as after Joshua left in 1970).
 The Allman Brothers were also taped for broadcast but due to technical difficulties, the segment with them was not aired.
 The show, Welcome to Fillmore East, was aired on WNET channel 13 in NYC and simulcast on WNEW-FM radio on October 10, 1970, at 10:00 pm in the NYC area.
 A thirty-minute clip from that show of the Allmans can be seen on YouTube.